For the average person who wants to lose weight

-How much vegetables and fruits should I eat?
+How much vegetables (including fruits) should I eat?

-In order to benefit from eating vegetables and fruits, their fiber content must be made digestible, but not turned into mush.
+In order to benefit from eating vegetables (including fruits), their fiber content must be made digestible, but not turned into mush.
 This means that the vegetables, like tomatoes or cucumbers, which can be eaten without cooking should be cooked as little as possible.

 Vegetables, like kidney beans, which can't be eaten without cooking should be cooked extensively (but still not turned into mush).

-Cooking can mean using heat, but also putting the vegetables and fruits through a blender in order to break their fiber.
+Cooking can mean using heat, but also putting the vegetables (including fruits) through a blender in order to break their fiber.

-For best results, this amount of vegetables should replace the majority of carbohydrate-rich foods that you are most likely eating now.
-While seeds contain a large percentage of carbohydrates, the fiber content dramatically reduces their effect.
+For best results, this amount of vegetables should replace the majority of foods rich in refined carbohydrates that you are most likely eating now.
+While seeds contain a large percentage of carbohydrates, their fiber content dramatically reduces the carbohydrate's effect.

 What about fried foods?